-Two line spaces below the above will appear,
+Two-line spaces below the above will appear,

 RETURN POSTAGE GUARANTEED followed by,

 ADDRESS CHANGE REQUESTED.
 These last two lines obligates the US Postal Service to provide us with better Forwarding Address service.

 The Editor will consider including a brief listing of the contents at the beginning of each issue in the sequence each article appears.